 Rich People Take on Challenges

 Rich people are not afraid to take on difficult challenges when they know there is potential for a nice payoff.
-Building wealth is rarely easy, and there are a lot of hard things that need to be done to make it happen.
+Building independent wealth is rarely easy, and there are a lot of hard things that need to be done to make it happen.
 Rich people face these challenges head on, seeing them as a chance to grow and succeed.